DigitalCoreNZ/hashnode/cm5qj1xoc000a09l65xond71k.md

 * In the file menu of the Notebook, I select "File &gt; Rename...",

-* I rename the Notebook as "extract.ipynb" and click the blue "Rename" button.
+* I rename the Notebook as "extraction.ipynb" and click the blue "Rename" button.

 * In the Notebook, I define the local model that is used by DSPy: